 Control access based on both the machine user and the actual person using it.Block Writes to Production

-Policy 3 – Block queries that may try to escape our masking
+Policy 2 – Block queries that try to bypass masking

-CREATE queries by using input.sql_query.statement_type in another policy.Policy 4 - Blocking Access to Specific Native Users
+CREATE queries can be blocked via input.sql_query.statement_type in another policy.Block Access to Specific Native Users

 You can control which users can access specific native users when they attempt to connect using the@<native_user> syntax.
 This is useful for enforcing least-privilege access and preventing users from accessing highly privileged accounts.